hinto-janai/monero-bash/docs/guide.md

 ```

 ## File Structure
-Here are all the folders/files created by `monero-bash` after installation:
+These are all the folders/files created by `monero-bash` after installation:

 **INSTALLATION PATH**
 ```